 To help ensure that your medication remains safe and effective, you should always follow the storage instructions from the manufacturer.

-It can be dangerous to not follow the manufacturer's storage instructions for Symbicort because its contents are under pressure.
+It can be dangerous if you do not follow the manufacturer's storage instructions for Symbicort because its contents are under pressure.

 Therefore, it should not be punctured and should not be thrown into a fire or incinerator.
 It should not be stored above 120°F or near an open flame.
 Storing it above 120°F can cause the canister to burst.